Travel, Currency and Money saving tips for Tanzania

 Though the railway system is a more comfortable transit option than buses, they do require the luxury of time and have been known for their significant delays, which could leave you stranded at the connecting train station at night.

-When searching around for information on how to get a good exchange rate when sending money to Tanzania you need to start with finding out the latest Tanzanian Shilling foreign-transfer exchange rate.
+When searching around for information on how to get a good exchange rate when sending money to Tanzania you need to start with finding out the latest Tanzanian Shilling exchange rate for foreign-transfers, which can be very different to the wholesale rate.